awslabs/amazon-redshift-utils/src/MultipleTableRestoreUtility/readme.md

 # Multiple Table restore utility
-This utility enables the end user to automate the restore of multiple tables onto a Redshift cluster from a snapshot of that cluster.
+This utility enables the end user to automate the restore of multiple tables onto a Redshift cluster from a saved snapshot of that cluster.
 The list of tables is defined in a JSON formatted file.
 See the example JSON below:

 ```
 {